We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 At #BosTechWeek we sat down in a room full of curious people with a blank page and a 30-minute timer, let the room vote on what to build, and shipped a real, deployed web app before the clock ran out.
 Here's exactly how, and why it's how we prototype client work now.

-Two rooms, two brand-new apps
+Two events, two brand-new apps

 We ran the same live-build session at two Boston Tech Week events: